One can just imagine Rita, with green eyes and ringlets of bright

 Bayswater, where they would remain for over 40 years.

 Rita could not have children.
-She told Jeffie that if ever he wanted
+She told Jeffie that if ever he

 But Jeffie loved his "Podge" with all his heart.
-He bought
+He

-that Rita and Thommie never divorced.
+the fact that Rita and Thommie never divorced.

 This was not an issue for either of them.
-Although when Jeffie was
+Although when Jeffie

-on "This Is Your life
+subject on "This Is Your life

-", the reply came back a firm
+", the reply came

-me as soon as you are alone"
+that said "ring me as soon as you are alone"

 When Jeffie rang and was told of the plan, Jeffie told him that